RebelToolbox/RebelDocumentation/contributing/best_practices_for_engine_contributors.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Software is designed to solve problems, but we can't expect it to solve *every
 problem that exists under the sun*.
-As a game engine, Godot will solve problems
+As a game engine, Rebel Engine will solve problems
 for you, so it helps you to make games better and faster, but it won't make the
 *entire game* for you.
 A line must be drawn somewhere.